 After you have fed your worms for three to six months, you’ll see some worm compost in the bottom of your bin.
 You can harvest what’s there, or wait until your bin is nearly overflowing.
 No matter which method you use, some worms will remain in the compost.
 Worms put in the garden with the compost will not live long, but your main goal is to reserve enough worms to re-start your bin.
 You can’t save every worm!
-Here are a few methods for separating the worms from the compost.
+Here are a few methods for harvesting the compost, with Methods #3 and #4 the most effective in separating the worms from the compost you're taking out of the bin.

 Method #1: